 Christmas in Japan is Different

 Furthermore, Christmas is not a “big family festival” as I know it from my home country.
-In Japan, families meet for New Year (just one week later) and Christmas is rather a day you celebrate with your partner — similar to Valentine’s Day — or in the small round of your family if you have children.
+In Japan, families meet for New Year (just one week later) and Christmas is rather a day you celebrate with your partner — similar to Valentine’s Day — or in the small circle of your family if you have children.

-Christmas Afternoon Teas and Sweets Buffet
+Christmas Afternoon Teas and Dessert Buffets

 Aside from the buffet-style all-you-can-eat spots, there are also numerous afternoon teas with an exquisite selection of small savory and sweet dishes.
-We visited the Christmas Afternoon Tea at Café Accueil in Ebisu which had sweets with cute designs like a snowman macaron and a pistachio cream Christmas tree and cute drinks.
+We visited the Christmas Afternoon Tea at Café Accueil in Ebisu, which had sweets with cute designs like a snowman macaron and a pistachio cream Christmas tree and cute drinks.

 If you look for a nice Christmas Afternoon Tea around Tokyo, check the websites of the following places: